+'''

-$W(t) = C^{}(t-K)^{3} + W{max} (Eq.
-1)$
+W{cubic(t)} = C(t-K)^3 + W{max} (Eq.
+1)

+'''

-where C is a constant fixed to determine the aggressiveness of window growth in high BDP networks, t is the elapsed time from the last window reduction, and K is the time period that the above function takes to increase W to W_max when there is no further loss event and is calculated by using the following equation:
+where C is a constant fixed to determine the aggressiveness of window growth in high BDP networks, t is the elapsed time from the last window reduction, and K is the time period that the above function takes to increase the current window size to W\max when there is no further loss event and is calculated by using the following equation:

-K = cubic_root(W_maxbeta/C) (Eq.
+K = cubic\root(W\max\(1-beta\cubic)/C) (Eq.
 2)

-where beta is the multiplication decrease factor.
+where beta\cubic is the CUBIC multiplication decrease factor, that is, when a packet loss occurs, CUBIC reduces its current window cwnd to cwnd\beta\cubic.
 We discuss how we set C in the next Section in more details.